ericpante/marmap/README.md

 ## About the logo

 The logo was made based on the recommendations of R Packages (2e).
-The wave in the background is part of "[The Great Wave off Kanagawa](https://en.wikipedia.org/wiki/The_Great_Wave_off_Kanagawa)" (神奈川沖浪裏) by Katsushika Hokusai (1831), based on the Ukiyo-e technique.
+The wave in the background is part of "[The Great Wave off Kanagawa](https://en.wikipedia.org/wiki/The_Great_Wave_off_Kanagawa)" (神奈川沖浪裏) by Katsushika Hokusai (1831), based on the Ukiyo-e technique of woodblock printing.
+It’s a lovely connection between my love for woodworking and my fascination with the ocean.
+It is also a reference to the fact that marmap was originaly designed to help with oceanographic cruise preparation, and I have used it both on land and at sea.
+Check out [DAUNPAPUA](https://epante.wordpress.com/daunpapua/), an oceanographic cruise on the exploration of deep-sea biodivesrity in Papua New Guinea, which was prepared using marmap.